Hello-Ship-Code/DS-with-C/11-Trees/README.md

 ## **Basic Terminologies**

+Here's a comprehensive list of basic tree terminologies, incorporating the provided terms:

 1. **Tree**: A data structure consisting of nodes, with a single root node and potentially many levels of additional nodes forming a hierarchical structure.
 Each node may have zero or more child nodes.

 2. **Node**: A fundamental part of a tree structure that stores data and has references to child nodes.
 Each node contains a value and possibly pointers to child nodes.